cosmos/gaia/docs/roadmap/cosmos-hub-roadmap-2.0.md

 ## Rho Upgrade (expected Q2 2022)

-- Interchain Security v0
+- Interchain Security v1 - Required Participation of Provider Chain Validators
-  - The Cosmos solution to shared security that uses the entire validator set of the Cosmos Hub to secure a separate blockchain.
+  - The Cosmos solution to shared security that uses IBC (Cross Chain Validation / CCV) to relay validator set compisition from a Provider Chain (Cosmos Hub) to a Consumer Chain.
+This validator set is in charge of producing blocks on both networks using separate nodes.
+Misbehaviour on the Consumer Chain results in slashing Provider Chain staking tokens (ATOM).
-  - Allows independent modules like Gravity DEX or Bridge to live on separate chains with their own development cycles
+  - Allows independent modules like Gravity DEX or Bridge to live on separate chains with their own development cycles.
-- Chain name service
+- Chain Name Service
+  -  Chain-ID registry
+  -  Asset registry
+  -  Node registry
-  - Allows registration of unique chainids for IBC
+  -  IBC Path Resolution
-  - Interoperable with cross-chain validation and interchain staking

 ## Lambda Upgrade (expected Q3 2022)

-- Interchain Security v2
+- Interchain Security v2 - Opt-In Participation of Provider Chain Validators
-  - Cosmos solution to shared security using cross chain validation and interchain accounts
-  - Enables a parent chain, e.g., Cosmos Hub, to be in charge of producing blocks for a baby chain
-  - Validators of a baby chain will have their ATOM stake on the Cosmos Hub slashed for misbehaviour
+  - Where Provider Chain validators have the ability to opt-in to block production for various Consumer Chains.
-- Staking derivatives
+- Liquid Staking
   - Frees secure and low-risk delegations for use in other parts of the Cosmos ecosystem
   - Features include enabling transfer of rewards and voting rights
 - Cosmos SDK v0.46